open-telemetry/opentelemetry-specification/specification/api-metrics-user.md

 3. The first character must be non-numeric, non-space, non-punctuation
 4. Subsequent characters must be belong to the alphanumeric characters, '_', '.', and '-'.

-Metrics names belong to a namespace by virtue of a "Named" `Meter` instance.
-A "Named" `Meter` refers to the requirement that every `Meter` instance must have an associated `component` label, determined statically in the code.
+Metric names belong to a namespace.
 The `component` label value of the associated `Meter` serves as its namespace, allowing the same metric name to be used in multiple libraries of code, unambiguously, within the same application.

 Metric instruments are defined using a `Meter` instance, using a variety of `New` methods specific to the kind of metric and type of